neontuna/neontuna.com/about.md

 *Does your computer have a "Turbo" button?*

 I continued tinkering, creating some websites for local bands and businesses.
 For a while I ran a colocated web server, providing hosting and email services.
 I found myself spending more time blocking spammers and defending the server than actually developing.
 So in 2008 I started work as an IT guy for [F1-Networks][f1] and I've been there (and working from my home office) ever since.
-I love BBQ (NC BBQ, the only kind that matters), camping, screen prints, air plants, my awesome girlfriend Leah, and my giant cat Dixie.
+I love BBQ (NC BBQ, the only kind that matters), camping, screen prints, air plants, my awesome girlfriend, and my giant cat.

 Currently I'm cramming my brain with all things web development through the [Viking Code School][viking].